-Grade 11 and 12 - In Grades 11 and 12, HIXS offers the International Baccalaureate two-year Diploma Programme.
-High schoolers complete courses from six subject groups, three at higher level and three at standard, which must include Mathematics, a Science, English and at least one foreign language.
-Students must also complete a 4,000-word Extended Essay on any topic.
-The Creativity Action Service component, requires engagement in the arts, physical education and community service, and studying Theory of Knowledge, tests students on different types of knowledge through an exhibition and a 1,600-word essay.
+We offer the International Baccalaureate two-year Diploma Programme.
+High schoolers complete courses in six subject groups, three at a higher level and three at the standard, which must include Mathematics, one Science, English and at least one foreign language.
+Students must also complete a 4,000-word Extended Essay on any topic, the Creativity Action Service component, which requires engagement in the arts, physical education and community service, and studying Theory of

+Knowledge, which tests students on different types of knowledge through an exhibition and a 1,600-word essay.